How is a Child's Preference and Choice in Custody Determined?

 The experience of a child custody lawyer is very helpful here.
 It ensures the parent properly presents the information to the court through admissible evidence.

 Conditioning and parental alienation as undue influence over the child's preference in custody

-All of these things can factor into a child's choice and a vigilant parent must be careful not to simply let the child's preference be heard without also a full review as to the foundation and the reasons for that preference in custody.
+All of these can factor into a child's choice.
+A vigilant parent must be careful not to simply let the child's preference be heard without knowing the real reasons for that preference in custody.

-Your child’s preference in custody and what is your next step?
+If your child states a preference in custody, what is your next step?